FermentAI/Fermentation-Station/README.md

 ```sh
 https://github.com/FermentAI/Reactor-Modeling-Sandbox/issues
 ```
 If no errors arise, launch the app.
+It will take a sec.
 ```sh
 source launch.sh
 ```